NathanBuiPDX/CS465P/README.md

 The exercises in this assignment are:

+- Fizzbuzz exercise
+- Change exercise
+- Reverse exercise
+- Email Validation exercise
+- Form exercise
+- API exercise

+## Homework 3 - JavaScript, Ajax, and APIs

+The exercises in this assignment are:

 - Flexbox exercise
 - Flexbox exercise
 - CSS Grid exercise
 - Bootstrap Grid exercise
 - Bootstrap Form exercise

-## Homework 3 - JavaScript, Ajax, and APIs

 ## Homework 4 - Node.js, Express, and Templating Engines